 Born in Ghana in November 2000, Davies moved to the German Bundesliga from the Vancouver Whitecaps during the winter break of 2018/19 as a budding left winger.
 But the 19-year-old had to wait almost a year for his breakthrough, managing to take his chance while teammates Niklas Süle and Lucas Hernandez struggled with long-lasting injuries.
 These injuries led to left-back David Alaba moving into the middle of defence and Davies found himself thrust into a new role at left wing-back.

-Under Flick – who took charge in November 2019 – Davies is the only outfield player who has started in all 21 of his matches in all competitions, and the Canadian has also played the most minutes of any player under Flick:
+Under Flick – who took charge in November 2019 – Davies has become a staple in Flick’s side, starting in 32 out of 33 matches in all competitions, and the Canadian has also played the most minutes of any outfield player under Flick:

 Davies possesses many of the skills demanded of a modern-day winger – speed, bravery, accuracy of pass and a deep understanding of the game.
 Davies’ athletic ability is tough to match.
-Only Kingsley Coman has reached a higher top speed for Bayern in the Bundesliga this season (35.7 km/h) than the Canadian flyer (35.3 km/h).
+He has reached the highest top speed in the Bundesliga this season (36.5 km/h), highlighting his electric pace.
 Of the regular starters in Bayern’s squad, Davies has the most sprints per 90 minutes too (37).
 As demonstrated for Robert Lewandowski’s third goal against Chelsea in the Champions League in February 2020, where Davies provided a jet-heeled run and accurate cross, the Canadian’s athleticism is a huge attacking threat.

 His lightning pace and accuracy were perfectly captured in that Lewandowski goal.
 The sequence map below shows that the move starts with a take-on before Davies’ acceleration and speed enable him to glide past Christensen and drive into the box to cross for Lewandowski to score.

 With his bravery and speed, Davies is one of the leading Bundesliga players in terms of take-ons.
-He has attempted the most take-ons (112) of all Bayern players and is one of just seven players in the Bundesliga to attempted over 100.
-The fact that two-thirds of his take-ons have come in the opposition’s half demonstrates how advanced the Bayern full-back typically plays.
+He has attempted the most take-ons (145) of all Bayern players – in the league only Filip Kostic (146) and Jadon Sancho (155) have attempted more.
+The fact that 70 percent of Davies’ take-ons have come in the opposition’s half demonstrates how advanced the Bayern full-back typically plays.

 Another interesting element of take-ons we can analyse is how far a player progresses the ball after his take-on.
-In the case of Davies, he is averaging 8.6 metres per carry including take-ons – the furthest distance of all regular starters in his team with at least 700 minutes played in the league.
+In the case of Davies, he is averaging 12.1 metres per carry including take-ons – the furthest distance of all regular starters in his team.
 Davies appears to be benefitting from his former position as left winger and fits perfectly into Bayern’s tactical line-up, where Flick encourages his full-backs to push forward and play very offensively.
+One only has to think of his 19-touch assist for Kimmich against Barcelona as a clear example of the qualities Davies can offer.

 Much is made of Davies’ athleticism offensively, but his speed is a defensive asset, as well.
 When Bayern push numbers high up the field in attack or indeed when high pressing to win back possession, it is essential they have defenders with the speed able to recover and maintain defensive strength.